talwat/libsam/README.md

 This version of SAM has been poorly altered to not rupture my eardrums and use SDL 2.

+I've included a sample header file at [libsam.h](/libsam.h).
+Again, I have no idea what I'm doing.

 ## Example?
 I think?

 ```c